 Hybrid propulsion means a combination of electric and internal combustion motors.
 The idea is that you use the best of both worlds to come to the same or even better result.
 In the case of aviation this means: lower fuel consumption, lower emissions and as such a cleaner flight with less impact on the environment.
 Keep in mind that this must mean the whole picture from fabricating of the engines, maybe batteries (chemicals) and all that is needed for the installation and final removal.

-Pipistrel from Slovenia is also experimenting with electric powered flight.
-Their former WATTsUP project is a 2 seat Alpha Trainer, equipped with a 18 kWh battery and 85 kW engine and can fly one hour with 30 minute reserves.
-This should be enough for a flying school when they have a number of batteries fully recharged on standby.
-They also sell a quickcharger able to recharge within an hour, but this method will kill any battery prematurely.
+This endurance should be enough for a flying school when they have a number of batteries fully recharged on standby.
+There is also a fast charger available able to recharge within an hour, but this method will kill any battery prematurely.

-On AERO 2015 the company explained that they had no policy on what to do with batteries from customers that were worn out or failed.
-One could argue that electric aircraft could potentially become a large source of non-recyclable chemical waste.
+On AERO 2015 the company explained that they had no policy on what to do with batteries from customers that were worn out or had failed.
+One could argue that electric aircraft (and cars) could potentially become a large source of non-recyclable chemical waste.

-Pipistrel (meaning Bat) is also experimenting with an hybrid drive where a gas engine supplies the power to an electric motor in combination with a small battery so that the aircraft can take off on electric power.
+Pipistrel (translation: Bat) is also experimenting with a hybrid drive where a gas engine supplies the power to an electric motor in combination with a small battery so that the aircraft can takeoff on electric power.
 This should reduce the noise foot print of the aircraft considerably.
 Move the mouse over the image.

-At AERO 2016 Pipistrel showed the Hypstair (www.hypstair.eu).
-This is an hybrid drive with an Rotax 914 driving a generator charging batteries in the wing.
-The propeller is driven by an 200 kW electric motor from Siemens, of course the combination has electronics to charge the batteries and control the three(!) engines and propeller.
+At AERO 2016 Pipistrel introduced the Panthera Hypstair (www.hypstair.eu).
+This is a hybrid drive with a Rotax 914 driving a generator charging batteries in the wing.
+The propeller is driven by a 200 kW electric motor from Siemens, of course the combination has electronics to charge the batteries and control the three(!) engines and propeller.

 Siemens in cooperation with EADS and Diamond Aircraft developed an electric hybrid drive which consists of a 30 kW Wankel engine with generator, a battery developed by EADS and electric motor of 60 kW.
 This configuration is tested in a Diamond DA-36 motor glider and is expected to reduce fuel consumption by 25%.